rsdoiel/antenna/archives/2025/columns_2025.25.md

 date: 2025-06-24, from: Doc Searls (at Harvard), New Old Blog

 Truth.
-I first set foot on Harvard soil (well, a sidewalk) in October 2003, while walking to the first BloggerCon, which was hosted by Dave Winer, then a fellow at what&#39;s now the Berkman Klein Center.
+I first set foot on Harvard soil (well, a brick sidewalk) in October 2003, while walking to the first BloggerCon.
+The event was hosted by Dave Winer, then a fellow at what&#8217;s now the Berkman Klein Center.
 I knew no more about Harvard, I suppose, than any other normal American.
-But I felt at home there, [&#8230;]
+But, strangely, I felt [&#8230;]

 <br>